Escape at Dannemora: Production

 Principal production commenced in Upstate New York from August 2017 to March 2018.
 For their roles, Patricia Arquette and Eric Lange each gained 40 pounds.
 Episode 6, the flashback episode, was filmed on 16 mm, unlike the rest of the series.
-Episode 6 was also the final episode filmed, so Arquette and Lange could lose the excess weight gained over the course of production.
-Director Ben Stiller decided to shut down production for a month and resume filming the episode once Arquette and Lange lost the weight.
-However, production was further delayed three weeks to accommodate the birth of Lange's son.
+Episode 6 was also filmed last so that Lange and Arquette could safely shed the weight they'd gained.
+Stiller later decided to shut down production for a month out of concern that they would not have enough time for weight loss.
+However, production was then further delayed three weeks to accommodate the birth of Lange's son.